swiftlang/swift-evolution/proposals/0289-result-builders.md

 * The feature is now called *result builders* (rather than "function builders").
 James Dempsey provided some [exploration and rationale](https://forums.swift.org/t/se-0289-function-builders/39889/75) for naming that led to this choice.
 * Although not part of the proposal itself, the [implementation quality has been improved](https://github.com/apple/swift/pull/33972) to help guide users in writing their result builders, with code completions and Fix-Its to help define the builder methods.
 * Added a section on [dropping `Void`/`Never` values](#dropping-voidnever-values)  to the list of alternatives considered.
-* Clarified the role of each of the builder functions, and provided declarations for each that are easier to understand and copy/paste.
+* Clarified the role of each of the [result-building methods](#result-building-methods), and provided declarations for each that are easier to understand and copy/paste.

 ## Introduction